ReptarAzar/reptarazar.github.io/portfolio.md

 <p>In all of these projects, you will see a trend, a process.</p>

 <p>You may find it boring, or repetitive, or a bit like your classic elementary school scientific method.
-While I'm constantly tinkering, I follow this because it is how I've learned to produce the best, most useful work I know how.
-But, it goes a little something like this:</p>
+But t works.
+There's a lot of nuance to a good process but here's how I've learned to produce the best, most useful work I know how.
+Here goes:</p>

     <ol>
         <li>Figure out and define the problem for the business and users</li>